-A Protocol applicable for import of certain wines originating in the Former Yugoslav Republic of Macedonia and for import of certain wines originating in the Community has been established, including the following elements:
+A Protocol applicable for import of certain wines originating in Croatia and for import of certain wines originating in the Community has been established, including the following elements:

-- (1) an Agreement on reciprocal trade concessions for certain wines (as described in Annex 1 to this Protocol); - (2) an Agreement on reciprocal recognition, protection and control of wine names (as described in Annex 2 to this Protocol); - (3) an Agreement on reciprocal recognition, protection and control of designations of spirits and aromatised drinks (as described in Annex 3 to this Protocol).
+- (1) an Agreement on reciprocal trade concessions for certain wines (as described in Annex 1 to this Protocol). - (2) an Agreement on reciprocal recognition, protection and control of wine names (as described in Annex 2 to this Protocol). - (3) an Agreement on reciprocal recognition, protection and control of designations of spirits and aromatized drinks (as described in Annex 3 to this Protocol).